sprig

 $cert := genSelfSignedCert "foo.com" (list "10.0.0.1" "10.0.0.2") (list "bar.com" "bat.com") 365

-function generates a new, x509 certificate signed by the
+The `genSelfSignedCertWithKey` function generates a new, self-signed x509 certificate using a

 It takes the following parameters: